JrewGit/DeltaWebApp/README.md

 ## Datasource

-A zipped CSV file of flights is available in /data/flights.csv.
+A CSV file of flights is available in the flights.csv file.
 Each row in the CSV file represents a flight.

 ## Usage